Euparkeriidae: Classification

 Besides Euparkeria, the most completely known putative euparkeriid is Osmolskina czatkowicensis.
 Several hundred isolated bones have been found in Poland and referred to this genus.
 A 2010 phylogenetic analysis found that Osmolskina was more distantly related to Euparkeria than had previously been suspected, although in 2016 it was reinstated as a member of the family.
 Dorosuchus neoetus, a Russian archosauriform known mostly by hind limb bones, has also been proposed as a possible euparkeriid, but has subsequently been placed outside the family.
 Three species from China have also been proposed as euparkeriids: Halazhaisuchus qiaoensis, "Turfanosuchus" shageduensis, and Wangisuchus tzeyii.

 Sookias et al. (2014) analysed many species that have been considered euparkeriids, finding many outside the group while recovering a slightly supported monophyletic family including "Turfanosuchus" shageduensis, Halazhaisuchus, and Euparkeria.
 However, "Turfanosuchus" shageduensis and Wangisuchus were both also found to be nomen dubium.
 Their cladogram is shown below.

 Sookias (2016) also performed another study on Euparkeriidae using both parsimony and Bayesian analysis.
-This study found Halazhaisuchus, Osmolskina, and "Turfanosuchus" shageduensis to all be valid members of a monophylectic (albeit poorly supported) Euparkeriidae, and more closely related to each other than to Euparkeria.
+This study found Halazhaisuchus, Osmolskina, and "Turfanosuchus" shageduensis to all be valid members of a monophyletic (albeit poorly supported) Euparkeriidae, and more closely related to each other than to Euparkeria.
 Dorosuchus was placed outside Euparkeriidae.
 The strict consensus tree of the parsimony analysis is given below:

 The Bayesian analysis resolved the trichotomy within Euparkeriidae and recovered Halazhaisuchus and Osmolskina as sister taxa.
 However, other parts of the tree lost much resolution creating a large polytomy of large groups above Erythrosuchidae.
 This analysis is given below: